lukejacksonn/servor/README.md

 For the browser to trust self signed certificates the root certificate must be added to the system trusted store.
 This can be done automatically by running `sudo servor --secure` which:

 - Adds the root certificate to the system Keychain Access
-- Prevents the "⚠️ Your connection is not private" warning
+- Prevents the "⚠️ Your connection is not private" screen
 - Makes the 🔒 icon appear in the browsers address bar

 The approach was adopted from [@kingkool68/generate-ssl-certs-for-local-development](https://github.com/kingkool68/generate-ssl-certs-for-local-development)